zhemao/hodgepodge/README.md

 by the `MUSIC_PLAYER` environmental variable.
 If this variable is defined, it will be used in place of mplayer.

+## sysstatus.sh

+Prints out a summary of some things on your system, including battery, speaker volume, datetime, cpu frequency, and MPD status.

+## spanel

+Usage: spanel command

+Draws a simple status panel at the bottom of your X screen.
+The contents of the panel are taken from the first line of standard output after running command.
+The status line is refreshed every second.

 ## License

 These scripts and programs are made available under the MIT License,